BLUE HENRY RID

 Because Henry was homozygous (had dominant gene (Gg) for grey) in his genetic make-up, this meant that all his first generation offspring would eventually turn some shade of grey regardless of the coat of the dam.
 His dam Knockavaher Pride was twice champion brood mare in Ireland, and was a daughter of Pride of Shaunlara.

 Blue Henry was the only purebred son of Blue Peter in this country.
 He sadly died in 2004, a casualty to colic, but fortunately left the legacy of three purebred sons and two purebred mares.
 Just after his untimely death, his last colt was born.
 He was named "Last Orders" and was reluctantly sold to a breeder in the US.
 She made contact after seeing photos of him on our website as a foal and wanted a colt with his bloodlines.
-She never saw him in the flesh until he arrived at her stud, she was not disappointed, His other two sons remain at Kelston Stud.
-Blue Max achieved RID status i in 2006 and will be standing at Stud in Hampshire again in 2017.
-Blue Horizon is making his debut as a show cob this year.
+She never saw him in the flesh until he arrived at her stud, she was not disappointed, His other two sons Blue Max and Blue Horizon remain at Kelston Stud.
+Blue Max achieved RID status i in 2006 and will be standing at Stud in Hampshire again in 2020.
 Blue Angel an outstanding filly was sold as a yearling.
 Kelston Madam Butterfly enjoyed a very successful competitive career in showing as a lightweight cob,and was a delight to ride side saddle, She also competed at medium level in affiliated dressage, particularly enjoying dressage to music.
 She competed in working cob classes, show jumping and at times was the Hunt masters mount.
-She is a great ambassador of how versatile the Irish Draught breed can be.
-Now though at 24 she has earned her retirement but still enjoys hacking out and escorting the young'uns.
+She was a great ambassador of how versatile the Irish Draught breed can be.
+Sadly she is no longer with us but her memory lingers on.

 BLUE MAX RID

 Currently competing Elementary Affiliated Dressage,

 Picture kind permission of Sophie Green